-The anaerobic threshold (AT), also called the “lactate threshold,” is the exertion level between aerobic and anaerobic training.
+The anaerobic threshold (AT) is the exertion level between aerobic and anaerobic training.
 The AT is the point during exercise when your body must switch from aerobic to anaerobic metabolism.
 The AT is a useful measure for deciding exercise intensity for training and racing in endurance sports.

 During aerobic metabolism, your body creates energy by burning carbohydrates and fats in the presence of oxygen and produces carbon dioxide and water as by-products (breathing and sweating).
 Most of our daily activities are fueled by aerobic metabolism.